-IFRS 16 supersedes IAS 17 Leases, IFRS Interpretations Committee 4 Determining Whether an Arrangement Contains a Lease, Standards Interpretation Committee ("SIC")-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
-It eliminates the distinction between operating and finance leases from the perspective of the lessee.
+IFRS 16, Leases, supersedes the following accounting standards: IAS 17 Leases, IFRS Interpretations Committee 4 Determining whether an Arrangement contains a Lease, Standards Interpretation Committee ("SIC") - 15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+IFRS 16 eliminates the distinction between operating and finance leases from the perspective of the lessee.
 All contracts that meet the definition of a lease will be recorded in the statement of financial position with a "right of use" asset and a corresponding liability.
 The asset is subsequently accounted for as property, plant and equipment or investment property and the liability is unwound using the interest rate inherent in the lease.
 The accounting requirements from the perspective of the lessor remain largely in line with previous IAS 17 Leases requirements.
-The effective date for IFRS 16 is January 1, 2019, with early adoption permitted.